 Many men would rather die than see a counselor because they believe they will be attacked.
 That is not the case.
 Counselors are trained to be objective and make sure that both partners are heard.
 A counselor can easily identify weaknesses in communication and help you find ways to communicate better.

 See the world from your partner’s point of view.
 The proverbial expression here is to ‘walk a mile in their shoes.’
 After the anger has died down, try to put yourself in your partner’s place.

 Your partner is a sane, reasonable adult.
 There must be a reason he feels he is right.
 There must be a reason he feels the way he does.
 Many couples say doing this made them see the conflict in a whole new light.

 Hit the reset button and start over.
 Go back to default settings and then set new ground rules.
-After discussing the habits and behaviors in each partner which drove the other up the wall, it is time to set new ground rules and live by them.
+After discussing the habits and behaviors in each partner that drove the other up the wall, it is time to set new ground rules and live by them.

-There are many more signs that a marriage is ailing.
+There are many more signs that a marriage is failing.
 These are just a few of them.
 The most common issues which every marriage counselor opens their speech with are communication, finances, and infidelity.

 Others include emotional detachment and addictions.

 If you have observed any of these signs in your marriage, all is not lost.
 Let them serve as a warning for you and your partner to work things out rather than a prophecy of doom for the marriage.